 The Upper Castle was an object integrated with the defense system of the city, but at the same time constituting an independent defensive foundation.
 It was built in close proximity to the Gosławice Gate.
 It was a bit ahead of the city walls line and flanked the gate from the south.
 Thanks to this location, it significantly strengthened the defense of the section, particularly at risk in the event of a siege.
 The castle was probably a four-sided construction with a distinctive four-sided, large tower.

-To our times survived the four-sided castle tower, superstructured and crowned with pseudo-gothic battlement in the 19th century.
-The tower has a walled, pointed portal, probably a remnant of the entrance gate.
+To our times has survived the four-sided castle tower, superstructured and crowned with pseudo-gothic battlement in the 19th century.
+The tower has a walled, pointed portal, probably a remnant of the entrance gate and vaulted room in the lower floor.
 On the side of the tower there is a short section of the gothic defensive wall.